 If you’ve been shopping for camps, you have probably seen a wide price range.
 Some specialty camps, such as programming or horseback riding, are priced higher because the equipment or instructors are more costly.
 A week of coding camp at Digital Media Academy starts around $799.

 By contrast, some recreational sports and day camps can cost a lot less.
 Camps held at the local park or school soccer field don’t have as much expenses to cover.
-For example, a week of soccer camp at Challenger Sports starts at $182.
+For example, a week of soccer camp at AYSO Soccer Camp starts around $182.

 Your child might be interested in many types of activities, so mixing in a few different camps can keep your average cost lower.